wiggick/POIUtility/README.md

  The query mechanism now returns the query with the proper column names if a header row is available.

-* Added update boolean to poi:cell which will try to retreive existing cell and only update the value, preserving cell formatting if   template is used.
+* Added update boolean to poi:cell which will try to retrieve existing cell and only update the value, preserving cell formatting if   template is used.
 * Fixed poi:document EvaluateFormulas to evaluate all cells in xlsx (tested with single sheet formula references )
 * Added comment and comment author support for cells.
 (4/12/2019)
 * Added support for Apache POI 4.0.1